ARM-DOE/ACT/README.rst

 Python toolkit for working with atmospheric time-series datasets of varying dimensions.
 The toolkit is meant to have functions for every part of the scientific process; discovery, IO, quality control, corrections, retrievals, visualization, and analysis.
-Initial efforts were heavily focused on the static visualization aspect of the process, but future efforts will look to build up the other areas of interest include discovery, corrections, retrievals, and interactive plots.
+This toolkit is meant to be a community platform for sharing code with the goal of reducing duplication of effort and better connecting the science community with programs such as the `Atmospheric Radiation Measurement (ARM) User Facility <http://www.arm.gov>`_.
+Overarching development goals will be updated on a regular basis as part of the `Roadmap <https://github.com/AdamTheisen/ACT/blob/master/guides/ACT_Roadmap.pdf>`_.

 * Free software: 3-clause BSD license